happypeter/happypeter.github.com/_posts/2011-6-15-ruby-on-rails.md

 So I did not even give Django a try, even though I have some python experience while knows nothing about [Ruby][ry] language.

-The author of RoR, [DHH][dhh], said he built this to fight against java for programmers happiness, productiveness, and more importantly freedom.
+The author of RoR, [DHH][dhh], said he built this to fight against java for programmers' happiness, productiveness, and more importantly freedom.
 Freedom is sexy, thus RoR over java is a natural choice for me.

 More importantly I think, when you want to get your feet wet in a now area, it